-The problem is not with the concept of giving, but with preaching that we should expect something back.
-The unstudied Christian seems to be easily deceived by this prosperity now claim-perhaps it excites the fleshly trait of greed.
-To the contrary, Christians should not expect prosperity now, nor should they pursue treasures on this earth, but patiently lay up treasures (spiritual blessings) in heaven.
-In reality, for every success story that the Prosperity Gospel preachers parade before their followers, there are millions who give and give, and still remain poor.
-It is implied that their lack of temporal blessing is that they don't have enough faith.
-To the contrary, the scriptural promise to Christians has always been that of spiritual prosperity-a contentment even through the storms of life.
+The problem is not with the concept of giving, but with preaching that we should expect something of a temporal nature from God in return.
+The unstudied Christian seems to be easily deceived by this prosperity now claim - perhaps it excites the fleshly trait of greed.
+To the contrary, Christians should not expect prosperity now, nor should they pursue treasures on this earth, but to patiently lay up treasures (spiritual blessings) in heaven.
+Matthew 6:20

+In reality, for every success story that is presented to congregations, there are millions who give and give, and still remain poor.
+It is implied that their lack of temporal blessing is that they lack genuine faith.
+To the contrary, the Scriptural promise to Christians has always been that of spiritual prosperity - contentment through even the storms of life.
 "Godliness with contentment is great gain."
-(1 Timothy 6:6) The great gain of Christians is to have peace of mind in whatever condition they find themselves.
-As the Apostle Paul put it, "I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things...
+(1 Timothy 6:6) The great gain of faithful Christians is that in whatever condition they find themselves they can have peace of mind.
+As the Apostle Paul said: "I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things...
 I have learned, in whatsoever state I am, therewith to be content...
 I am instructed both to be full and to be hungry, both to abound and to suffer need."
+(Philippians 3:8; 4:11-12) In other words, be rich - who put the love of ease and wealth above the love of God - may find their hearts growing cold toward heavenly things.
+Paul warned, "...they that will be rich fall into temptation and a snare...
+For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.
+But... flee these things; and follow after righteousness, godliness..."
+1 Timothy 6:9-11

-(Philippians 3:8; 4:11-12) In other words, Paul is encouraging those who abound, to learn how to live righteously with these earthly treasures, and those who are poor in this world's goods to abound in the grace of God and the spiritual rewards He has promised.
+Paul is encouraging those who are rich and those who are poor in this world's goods not to be discontent, but to abound in the grace of God and the spiritual rewards He has promised.